Someguy123/git-steem-web/README.md

 About
 =====
-This is a Web UI for the SteemDNS standard.
+This is a Web UI for the Git-Steem standard.
 It authenticates using [SVK's SteemJS](https://github.com/svk31/steemjs-lib) and is completely in-browser.

 This Web UI was created by [@Someguy123](https://steemit.com/@someguy123), and published on Github under the